jktulu/ihm_transit_data_linkage/README.md

 For full details of the data-linkage process please see the project Wiki.

-For further details about the project see [https://www.cdrc.ac.uk/research/healthymobility/]
+The following work has been completed as part of the Inclusive and Healthy Mobility project at UCL.
+For further details about the project see https://www.cdrc.ac.uk/research/healthymobility/.

+ESRC Project Code: ES/P010741/1